heterophyllus/Geopter/README.md

 ## Introduction
 Geopter is <u>**opt**</u>ical design software based on <u>**geo**</u>metrical ray tracing.

-This project was launched primarily to provide optical design tool that was accessible for everyone, introducing opportunity for optical design.
+This project was launched with the primary aim to make optical design more accessible for everyone.

-Geopter also wishes to prompt a global community of optical designers, optics researchers, and software engineers.
-The co-working by diverse individuals united around improving the project is believed to bring more eyes and inspire the fruitful discussion.
+We also wishes to prompt a global community of optical engineers.
+As is an open-source project, Geopter could be a unique platform to share diverse optics knowledge from all over the world.

 Geopter is very work-in-progress.
-Contributions, feedbacks, comments, etc are greatly appreciated.
+Any contributions, feedbacks and comments are greatly appreciated.

 ## Getting Started